Decoding Chevron's Options Activity: What's the Big Picture?

 Expected Price Movements

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $110.0 to $175.0 for Chevron over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $135.0 to $160.0 for Chevron over the last 3 months.

+In terms of liquidity and interest, the mean open interest for Chevron options trades today is 2042.0 with a total volume of 930.00.

+In the following chart, we are able to follow the development of volume and open interest of call and put options for Chevron's big money trades within a strike price range of $135.0 to $160.0 over the last 30 days.

 Biggest Options Spotted: